drob20/project-cyberdefense/Cases/01_external_syn_scan.md

   - When the scan completes, click Stop.
 Then click Download Capture to save the .pcap file to your analysis machine.
 Save as smb_probe.pcap.
 Inspect locally with Wireshark / tshark:

+## Key Takeaways

+- Network segmentation determines what traffic is visible and to whom
+- For Suricata to analyze SMB, the SMB service must be reachable
+- Wazuh provides structured alert data useful for SOC triage
+- Even a basic scan provides meaningful detection practice

 ## Future Expansion Roadmap